KiandaBPM/docs/content/docs/platform/administration/users.md

 - [bulk **import and export** users](#importing-and-exporting-users)
 - [**add and remove users** to/from groups](#groups)

-Click on each of the links below to read more about each function.
+Click on each of the links above to read more about each function.
 In addition to the above administrative functions, you can also set passwords and delete users from this main view as follows:

 - To **reset a password** for a user, click on the **Reset password/key** button ![Reset password/key button](/images/reset-password.jpg) beside a user name.
 This will open the **reset password** dialog box where you can type in a new password for the user.